When is the Right Time to Hire a Criminal Defense Lawyer?

 When Your Child Is Involved

 The legal system for juveniles in South Carolina is different than it is for adults.
 It comes with its own complications and hurdles to overcome.
-If you think or know that your child has been accused of a crime, it's imperative to get legal counsel swiftly.
-Failure to do so could ruin their life or result in a longer-than-needed jail sentence.
+If you your child has been accused of a crime it's imperative to get legal counsel swiftly.
+Failure to do so could be destructive to your child's life, your family or result in a exposure to jail time.
+Keep reading to learn more about just a few of the most common criminal defense cases we accept at Theos Law Firm.

 Criminal Defense for DUIs in South Carolina